openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/default/README.md

         - `"perchannel"` - per-channel quantization with per-channel scale factor and zero-point.
     - `"range_estimator"` - this section describes parameters of range estimator that is used in MinMaxQuantization method to get the quantization ranges and filter outliers based on the collected statistics.
-These are the parameters that user can vary to get better accuracy results:
+These are the parameters that can be modified to get better accuracy results:
         - `"preset"` - preset that defines the same estimator for both top and bottom borders of quantizing floating-point range.
 Possible value is `"quantile"`.
         - `"max"` - parameters to estimate top border of quantizing floating-point range: